 ZK rollups divide execution between an off-chain rollup operator and a rollup contract deployed on Ethereum.
-They maintain their global state $\sigma_r$ off-chain as a Merkle Patricia Trie (MPT) \cite{wood2014ethereum} and commit its root on the L1 rollup contract, thereby anchoring $\sigma_r \in \sigma$ as the rollup state root becomes part of the L1 global state $\sigma$ through the rollup contract's storage \cite{saif2024survey}.
-The rollup operator comprises a \textit{sequencer} (orders transactions into batches), \textit{executor} (applies batches computing $\delta(\sigma_r, \mathsf{batch}) = \sigma_r'$), and \textit{prover} (generates proof $\zkproof$ certifying correct state transition for the entire batch) \cite{chaliasos2024analyzing, nguyen2024ethereum}.
+They maintain their global state $\sigma_r$ off-chain as a Merkle Patricia Trie (MPT) \cite{wood2014ethereum} and commit its root on the L1 rollup contract, thereby anchoring $\sigma_r \in \sigma$ as the rollup state root becomes part of the L1 global state $\sigma$ through the storage of the rollup contract \cite{saif2024survey}.
+The rollup operator comprises a \textit{sequencer} (orders transactions into batches), \textit{executor} (applies batches computing $\delta(\sigma_r, \mathsf{batch}) = \sigma_r'$), and \textit{prover} (generates proof $\zkproof$ certifying correct state transition for the entire batch) \cite{nguyen2024ethereum}.
 The executor and prover are often integrated into a single pipeline within zkVM or zkEVM engines.
-Unlike optimistic rollups requiring a fraud proof window, ZK rollups achieve instant finality through cryptographic verification—the L1 rollup contract verifies $\zkproof$ and updates $\sigma_r$ to $\sigma_r'$ immediately without re-executing transactions.
-Transaction data publishes to Ethereum calldata or data availability layers for reconstructability ~\cite{saif2024survey}, but nodes only verify the succinct proof, reducing L1 computation to a succinct proof verification.
-This asymmetric computational model enables ZK rollups to inherit Ethereum's security and decentralization while scaling throughput by orders of magnitude~\cite{chaliasos2024analyzing, nguyen2024ethereum}.
+Unlike optimistic rollups requiring a fraud proof window, ZK rollups achieve instant finality through cryptographic verification.
+The L1 rollup contract verifies $\zkproof$ and updates $\sigma_r$ to $\sigma_r'$ immediately without re-executing transactions.
+Transaction data is published to Ethereum calldata or data availability layers for reconstructability~\cite{saif2024survey}, but nodes only verify the succinct proof, reducing L1 computation to a succinct proof verification.
+This asymmetric computational model enables ZK rollups to inherit the security and decentralization of Ethereum while scaling throughput by orders of magnitude~\cite{thibault2022blockchain, nguyen2024ethereum}.